michiel/nelsonrules-js/README.md

  * Eight points in a row exist, but none within 1 standard deviation of the mean, and the points are in both directions from the mean.
  * Jumping from above to below whilst missing the first standard deviation band is rarely random.

+### Nelson Rule 08

+ * Eight points in a row exist, but none within 1 standard deviation of the mean, and the points are in both directions from the mean.
+ * Jumping from above to below whilst missing the first standard deviation band is rarely random.